PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

    :target: images/nonmanifold_fan.png

-With this configuration, it is unclear which face should contribute to the limit surface, as three of them share the same edge (which incidentally breaks half-edge cycles in said data-structures).
+With this configuration, it is unclear which face should contribute to the limit surface (assuming it is singular) as three of them share the same edge.
 Fan configurations are not limited to three incident faces: any configuration where an edge is shared by more than two faces incurs the same problem.

+These and other regions involving non-manifold edges are dealt with by considering regions that are "locally manifold".
+Rather than a single limit surface through this problematic edge with its many incident faces, the edge locally partitions a single limit surface into more than one.
+So each of the three faces here will have their own (locally manifold) limit surface -- all of which meet at the shared edge.

 ----